-Argument Description

-- c license_file_list Use the specified license files.

-feature Any feature in this license file.

-Table 12-8 • Imnewlog Argument Usage

-Argument Description vendor name of the vendor daemon in this license file. renamed_report_log New file path where existing report log information is to be moved.
+Argument Description -C license_file_list Use the specified license files. feature Any feature in this license file. vendor name of the vendor daemon in this license file. renamed_report_log New file path where existing report log information is to be moved. -secondary New report log file is generated on secondary server. secondary option switches the report log file by moving the existing report log information to a new file, then starting a new report log with the original report log file name at secondary server for 3-server setup.